Sbozzolo/SonoranThorns/README.md

 The test in `Christoffel` requires a patched version of `LeanBSSNMoL` that computes the right-hand-side of the evolution equations after the initial data.

+`Christoffel` optionally saves and compute the derivatives of the four-dimensional metric.

+`Christoffel` defined up to 80 grid functions with three timelevels, so it can be very memory-intensive!